 Travelove Series 4 – True Meaning of Homage

 I am not a Jew.
 Yet my visit to Auschwitz moved me.
 And for Jews, a visit to Auschwitz is akin to a pilgrimage as Nazis murdered millions of their ancestors here in cold blood.

 To give the visitors an understanding of the scale of WW-II holocaust, the museum-cum-memorial has exhibited an architect’s model, which graphically details out the prisoners being led into the gas chamber and their subsequent fate.

-I was struggling to shoot this exhibit through thick sheet-glass partition that separated it from the visitors.
+I was struggling to shoot this exhibit through the thick sheet-glass partition that separated it from the visitors.
 In the process, I was perhaps blocking a Jewish group’s view partially.
 Seeing this, their guide yelled at me in a booming voice that I needed to wait till the group has exited from that area.

-I turned around with helplessness writ large on my face to notice that at least 4-5 members of the group had already raised their hands to stop the guide from interfering with what I was doing and with hint of encouragement, gestured me to go on.
+I turned around with helplessness writ large on my face to notice that at least 4-5 members of the group had already raised their hands to stop the guide from interfering with what I was doing and with a hint of encouragement, gestured me to go on.

 In that moment, the true meaning of homage dawned on me and I felt a deep sense of respect for the Jewish visitors who were there.

 Do you look for Travelove during your travels?
 To read more of my Travelove series, click here.